How to Contact your Legislator

 Calling your legislator

-After identifying yourself, tell the aide you would like to leave a brief message, such as: “Please tell Senator/Representative (Name) that I support/oppose pending legislation.”
+• After identifying yourself, tell the aide you would like to leave a brief message, such as: “Please tell Senator/Representative (Name) that I support/oppose pending legislation about health care.”

 Writing your legislator

-- Address only one issue in each letter; and, if possible, keep the letter to one page.
+• Address only one issue in each letter.
+Keep the letter to one page if possible.

 Meeting your legislator